 Some surprisingly helpful functions that make this a very couples-friendly budget app?
 Are the ability to chat about money (or whatever) within the app itself, plus the ability to make comments on transactions (there’s even emojis!).

-Also, you can chat about money (or whatever else you two crazy kids want to!) through this app.
+- chat about money (or whatever else you two crazy kids want to!) through this money tracker app for couples

 But the big difference with this app?
 You can choose WHAT to share with partners as well.